goyoac/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Also "activity" and "subject" are added.

+The first tidy data set is built joining X, subject and y

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-`ddply(TidyDataSet1st, .(subject, activity), function(x) colMeans(x[, 1:66]))` is applied to the step 4 data set
+`ddply(TidyDataSet1st, .(activity, subject), function(x) colMeans(x[, 1:66]))` is applied to the step 4 data set

-## Variable Descriptions in the tidy data set
+## Variable Descriptions in the final tidy data set

 | Variable | Description
 -----------|-------------